 Fine Wyoming fare and libations can be found at the Buckshot Saloon, the Silver Spur Bar & Lounge, and the Innominate Coffeehouse & Bakery.
-Additional attractions include This Joyful Home, and a pair of unique taxidermy shops worth a peek.
+Additional attractions include This Joyful Home, The Pearl, and Oyster City Mushrooms.
 The annual 4th of July celebration includes the Wyoming Wife Carrying Championship, live music, and fireworks show.

-In 1890, the Pratt & Ferris Cattle Company controlled the valley where Clearmont is located; farming and agriculture have been important to the region ever since.
+In 1890, the Pratt & Ferris Cattle Company controlled the valley where Clearmont is located; farming and agriculture have been important to the region since.